openfl/OpenFLDevelopersGuide/http-communications/README.md

 ## Loading data from external documents {#loading-data-from-external-documents}

 When you build dynamic applications, it can be useful to load data from external files or from server-side scripts.
 This lets you build dynamic applications without having to edit or recompile your application.
-For example, if you build a “tip of the day” application, you can write a server-side script that retrieves a random tip from a database and saves it to a text file once a day.
+For example, if you build a "tip of the day" application, you can write a server-side script that retrieves a random tip from a database and saves it to a text file once a day.
 Then your application can load the contents of a static text file instead of querying the database each time.

 The following snippet creates a URLRequest and URLLoader object, which loads the contents of an external text file, params.txt: